quacksouls/bitburner/data/hgw/pserv.md

 ## `n00dles` $10m

-The objective is to time how long it takes to steal $10m from `n00dles`.
+Time how long it takes to steal $10m from `n00dles`.
 Use pserv with varying amounts of RAM.

 | RAM (GB) | Fraction |    Time | Hack |           XP |     XP/s |         $/s |
 | -------: | -------: | ------: | ---: | -----------: | -------: | ----------: |